Multipartite Markov Gaps and Entanglement Wedge Multiway Cuts: Discussion

 From this data, we observe that—except for the GHZ state—the $(m=2,n=2)$ R\'enyi Multipartite Markov gaps are consistently larger than the conventional ones.
 This supports the conjecture that a lower bound exists for general states, excluding the GHZ family or special mixtures involving GHZ.

+Further investigation is required to determine whether such a lower bound universally exists for general non-holographic quantum states and more general R\'enyi settings.

+\item In this paper, we proved the {\it holography-independent} inequalities relating the (rotated) Petz recovery map, the conditional multi-information and the past-sequential reflected sum as shown in section \ref{subsec:nonholo-seqpetz}.
+However, the proof was obtained by combining tripartitions of the system and thus it is not a direct proof in the genuinely multipartite setting, {\it i.e.}, the inequality is not related to the reflected multi-entropy.
+To make connection between our multipartite Markov gap and the recovery operation, we need to find the more optimal inequality between the past-sequential reflected sum and the reflected multi-entropy since handling a many-body system partition by partition is inefficient.
+We currently lack an efficient one-shot method that treats the whole system at once.
+We leave this problem as a future problem.

-Further investigation is required to determine whether such a lower bound universally exists for general non-holographic quantum states and more general R\'enyi settings. \end{itemize} Exploring these open questions promises to deepen our understanding of multipartite entanglement and quantum recoverability, and may ultimately uncover new structural principles governing the interplay between entropy, geometry, and holography.
+\end{itemize} Exploring these open questions promises to deepen our understanding of multipartite entanglement and quantum recoverability, and may ultimately uncover new structural principles governing the interplay between entropy, geometry, and holography.